Deskola/ipay-flutter-pkg/README.md

 ### This will generate a URL that can be embedded in a webview  to facilitate payment using iPay multi-channel payment gateway.

-## Recurring Payment (NEW) and Card Tokenization
+## Recurring Payment and Card Tokenization (NEW)
 Recurring Payment enable the customer card to be tokenized and this enable the business to set frequency of payment.

+### Note
-** the recurring value is either a true or false.
+1. the recurring value is either a true or false.
-** If Recurring is enabled, only card channels will be available i.e. VISA/MASTERCARD
+2. If Recurring is enabled, only card channels will be available i.e. VISA/MASTERCARD

 ## Example
 https://github.com/Deskola/ipay-flutter-lib-implem